MariusLombard-Platet/search_engine_assignment/docs/reverse_index.md

 * idf: ```defaultdict(int)
     {
-        term1: number of occurences in all documents,
+        term1: number of occurences of term1 in all documents,
-        term2: number of occurences in all documents, }```
+        term2: number of occurences of term2 in all documents,
+        ...
+    }```

 * other_infos: